marianol/simple6502/firmware/docs/SPI Communication.md

 Send a CMD55 (indicates the next byte will be application specific) Send a CMD41.
 If the response is not 0 then loop from CMD55 again Once a zero comes back, the card is ready, send a CMD16 and set block size to 512 bytes

+## Block Length

+Read and write operations are performed on SD cards in blocks of set lengths.
+Block length can be set in Standard Capacity SD cards using CMD16 (SET_BLOCKLEN).
+For SDHC and SDXC cards cards the block length is always set to 512 bytes.